 - Hold yourself accountable.
 When was the last time you actually wrote anything?
 Do you keep track?
 Do days go by before you realize you haven’t written a word or do months go by?
 Find a system to keep yourself on track.

-- Embrace and develop your voice, the unique way that you string words and sentences together.
+- Embrace and develop your voice, the unique way you string words and sentences together.

 - Are you a writer or a storyteller?
 Writers know how to use their most important tools (grammar and language).
 Storytellers spin tales.
 You can be one or the other, or you can be both.

 - Follow your heart.
 Don’t write for the market or for your friends and family.
-Figure out what makes your heart sing, then figure out how to translate that into a story, poem, or essay.
+Figure out what ignites your passion, and then figure out how to translate that into a story, poem, or essay.

 - Set some goals.
-In a decade or two, you can fill boxes of notebooks and journals or hard drive space, but to what purpose?
+In a decade or two, you can fill boxes with notebooks and journals or cram your hard drive with documents, but to what purpose?
 What do you want to accomplish with your writing?